sunkarisaideep/csspayslip/README.md

 # csspayslip
-The payslip is the proof of concepts (POC) of CSS
+The payslip is the proof of concepts (POC) of divs and flex in CSS